 var x = flow.get('storeit'); msg.payload = x; return msg;

 As you can see the debug node posts the same payload as the 1st flow.

 The global object is available to all flows.
 NodeRED uses the same syntax to set and retrieve the information stored in that variable, across all flows.

 global.set('YourVariable', value); // to store a variable (YourVariable) var x = global.get('YourVariable'); //to retrieve a variable (YourVariable)

 var x = global.get('storeit'); msg.payload = x; return msg;

 Writing to file

 Saving values to variables is easy but does not protect you from data loss.
 To store the chunks of data permanently, you can use the file nodes.
+As of version v0.19, you can also configure NodeRED to store the variables automatically.
 This way any data stored on your SD card will survive the power loss or server shut down and can be reloaded later.

 I have injected a message with the topic “save this file” and payload “This is important” and saved it as a .txt file.
 The same path has been used in the read file node to get the data back.
 Please note that only payload has been saved to file.
 The topic has been lost.

 There are options to configure how the data will be saved (append, overwrite etc) so pick the method that suits your needs best.